 Thai cuisine is a broad term used to describe seven subsidiary variations.
 The first six are characterized by region – Northern (Lanna), Northeastern (Isan), Eastern, Southern, Central Plain, and Bangkok – while the seventh pertains to Thai royal cuisine.

 Because Thailand shares borders with other countries, regional variations of Thai food tend to correlate to the cuisines of its neighbors.
-For example, northern Thai cuisine shares dishes with Shan State in Myanmar and northern Laos while Southern Thai food shares much in common with the cuisines of India, Malaysia, and Indonesia.
+For example, northern Thai food shares dishes with Shan State in Myanmar and northern Laos while Southern Thai food shares much in common with the cuisines of India, Malaysia, and Indonesia.

 SALADS / SOUPS / STARTERS